-Prerequisites: Debate II and/or II HONORS Credit: 1 unit
+Grade Level: 10, 11, 12 Prerequisites: Debate II and/or II HONORS

 This course expands public speaking and forensics skills and abilities such as selecting and editing quality literature, sharpening research skills, and analyzing current issues.
 Students polish performances in two or more areas and perform in a variety of settings.
 They further develop skills of analysis and evaluation by beginning to coach team members, lead parent and volunteer judging seminars, and present workshops to middle school forensics students.
 Students are expected to compete at local, regional and state tournaments.